vedran-maricevic/sb_poc/README.md

 # Proof of Concept.
-This proof of concepts aim, is to show it is possible to have Datamatrix. code recognition moved to the front end side.
+This proof of concepts aim, is to show it is possible to have Datamatrix.
+To move code recognition to the front end side.
 Currently, we use backend for this purpose.
 This PoC is 95% boilerplate from the original Scanbot company demo.
 It consist of the following: